QuentinRa/blog.quentinra.dev/info/js/syntax/function.md

 [Go back](../index.md#basic-syntax)

-A function is a bloc of code that you grouped and that you can call whenever you feel like it.
+A function is a block of code that you grouped and that you can call whenever you feel like it.

 ```js
 function pow(x) {